 Courier’s former SSES classmate and ’86 state champion teammate David Wheaton won the U.S. Open junior title in 1987 and was ranked the No. 1 junior player in the USA.
 In 1988, he enrolled at Stanford and helped the Cardinal win the NCAA Division I title.
 Wheaton was ranked as high as No. 12 as a singles player, reaching the Wimbledon singles semi-finals and the doubles finals at the Australian Open in 1991.

 A third distinguished member of the 1986 Falcons was Martin Blackman, who joined Wheaton at Stanford and won a pair of NCAA Championships.
 He went on to play at the ATP level from 1989 to 1995.
 Blackman entered the coaching ranks in 1998 at American University and was a three-time conference Coach of the Year during his tenure.
 In 2015, he was named general manager of player development for the USTA, where he is responsible for partnering with the U.S. tennis community to identify and develop the next generation of world-class American players.

-Saint Stephen’s is coached by Scott Shields, who was one of the Sarasota-Bradenton area’s most decorated junior players during the 1980s, achieving a top 10 USTA ranking in all age divisions in Florida.
+Saint Stephen’s is coached by Scott Shields, who was one of the Sarasota-Bradenton area’s most decorated junior players during the 1980s and achieved a top 10 USTA ranking in all age divisions in Florida.
 A Bayshore High School alumnus, he participated in USTA National Tournaments and reached a junior ranking as high as No. 12 in the nation.
 Shields played collegiately at Florida State University and earned an NCAA ranking of No. 27 as the Seminoles’ No. 1 singles player during his sophomore and junior seasons.
 He was a four-year starter during his career at FSU and won two conference singles and doubles titles.